hdShang/arxiv-daily/docs/cs-CL/2025-08-06/papers/250804182v2-copo-causal-oriented-policy-optimization-for-hallucinations-of-mllms.md

 ---
 layout: default
-title: COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs
+title: "COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs"
 ---

 # COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs